dmbarbour/wikilon/docs/ABC_Minimalist.md

 For performance and convenience, ABC provides more than the primitives:

 * Lightweight formatting: SP and LF equivalent to empty program.
-* Embeddings for numbers, literals, and symbol structured data.
+* Lightweight embeddings for data: natural numbers, literals.
 * A standard dictionary of accelerated opcodes for performance.
 * Symbolic extensions for performance, safety, debugging, linking.